blacklightpy/vaultofknowledge/Why aren't LEDs used as transmitters.md

 # Terms
 - Passband: The frequency range that can pass through a bandpass filter
 - Bandpass Filter: A filter that only allows bands in a given range to pass.
-It usually has
+It usually has two band-stop filters.
+- Band-stop Filter: A filter that
+- Stopband: The frequency range that is stopped by a band-stop filter
 - Lowpass Filter:

 - Bandpass signal: The filtered signal after passing through a bandpass filter
 - Baseband signal: A signal with frequencies from 0 to the baseband frequency
+- Bandwidth: The range of frequencies in a signal.
+For a bandpass signal, f_max - f_min.
+For a lowpass signal, f_cutoff - 0 = f_cutoff.

 AM generates double sidebands (DSB) with the same bandwidth, which is eliminated or suppressed by using a filter, to form a single sideband (SSB), or single sideband suppressed carrier (SSB-SC) wave, and is reintroduced for remodulation at the receiver using a Beat Frequency Oscillator (BFO).
 This is done to avoid wastage of power, as carrier waves don't transmit information at all.